pavankumarnarendravarapu/log-project/README.md

 It is in the part of [UDACITY_FULL_STACK](https://in.udacity.com/course/full-stack-web-developer-nanodegree--nd004)
 ## What it is and does-:
 This reporting tool is a python program using the `psycopg2` module to connect to the database.
-The code is written in python, And code is typed in Sublime text
+The code is written in python, and code is typed in Sublime text

  * It prints the popular articles?
  * Print the article authors?